Courses

 The rapidly evolving field of immunology examines the complex network of interacting molecules and cells that function to recognize and respond to agents foreign to the individual.
 In this course, we will focus on the biochemical mechanisms that act to regulate the development and function of the immune system and how alterations in different system components can cause disease.
 Textbook readings will be supplemented with current literature. [ more ]

 Opioid misuse, including addiction, has emerged as a major health epidemic in the United States.
-This course will explore the science of opioids as well as the historical and societal context surrounding their use and abuse.
+This course will explore the science of opioids as well as the historical and societal context surrounding their use.
 We will examine the neurobiological mechanisms through which opioids interact with pain pathways and reward circuits within the brain and we will explore how changes in these systems contribute to opioid tolerance, dependence, and addiction.
 We will consider how genetic, environmental and behavioral factors can powerfully influence these processes.
-Finally, we will consider alternative approaches to pain management as well as interventions for the treatment of opioid abuse.
-Students will be expected to design and conduct an empirical project related to the course material.
+Finally, we will consider alternative approaches to pain management as well as interventions for the treatment of opioid use disorder.
 Critical evaluation of peer-reviewed primary literature from animal and human studies will serve as a foundation for class discussions.
-Evaluation will be based on class presentations, participation in discussions and empirical projects, written assignments, and a poster presentation of the empirical project. [ more ]
+Evaluation will be based on class presentations, participation in discussions and written assignments. [ more ]

 The Covid pandemic and the alarming spread of antibiotic resistant bacteria are but two of the reasons for the resurgence of interest in the biology of viruses and microorganisms.
 This course will examine microbes from the perspectives of cell structure and function, genomics, and evolution.
 A central theme will be the adaptation of bacteria as they evolve to fill specific ecological niches, with an emphasis on microbe: host interactions that lead to pathogenesis.
 We will consider communication among bacteria as well as between bacteria and their environment.
 Topics include: microbial development, population dynamics, metagenomics, bioremediation, plant and animal defenses against infection, and bacterial strategies to subvert the immune system.
 We will also discuss a few viral examples, including SARS-CoV2, in the context of pathogen-host co-evolution and the immune system.
 In the lab, major projects will focus on the mammalian gut microbiome and the isolation and characterization of bacteria from natural environments.
 The lab experience will culminate in multi-week independent investigations.
 Readings will be comprised primarily of articles from the primary literature. [ more ]